 Assist in hosting special, sport and social events for individuals with physical and cognitive disabilities, seniors and veterans.
 Activities include special events, socials, tours, teaching and adapting sports skills for individuals with disabilities.

-Dog Park Ambassadors (Lyon Oaks, Orion Oaks & Red Oaks)
+Dog Park Ambassadors and Gatekeepers (Lyon Oaks, Orion Oaks & Red Oaks)

-Become and ambassador and answer visitors’ general questions, distribute park materials, and report concerns or comments to park management.
+Answer visitors’ general questions, distribute park materials and report concerns or comments to park management.
 Gatekeepers sign up for shifts to support customer service and park security.
-Other opportunities include assisting with one-day special events and annual clean-up days at three dog parks.

 Golf Courses and Programs

-Assist in supporting the efforts of nature center staff by greeting Nature Center guests, caring for captive animals, assisting with nature education programs, scout days and trail walks, preparing program and craft supplies, or maintaining outdoor gardens.
+Assist in supporting the efforts of nature center staff by greeting nature center guests, caring for captive animals, assisting with nature education programs, badge days and trail walks, preparing program and craft supplies or maintaining outdoor gardens.

 Natural Resources Stewardship

-Be the eyes and ears of the Parks trails by using a formal reporting and tracking process while you enjoy the outdoors as you patrol park trails on foot.
+Be the eyes and ears of the Park trails, while enjoying the outdoors as you patrol park trails on foot.
 Promote safe and proper use of the trails by providing information to visitors on Park rules and policies.